On Veech groups of infinite superelliptic curves: Infinite superelliptic curves as tame translation surfaces

+In the later case, if the neighborhood $U_{x}$ is isometric to the finite cyclic branched covering, which has finite order $m\in\mathbb{N}$, then the point $x$ is called \emph{finite cone angle singularity of angle $2m\pi$}.
+But, if $U_{x}$ is isometric to the infinite cyclic branched covering, then the point $x$ is called \emph{infinite cone angle singularity}.

-Let $X(S)$ denote the set conformed by all finite cone angle singularities of the translation surface $S$ and let $X_{\infty}(S)$ denote the set conformed by all infinite cone angle singularities of $S$.
-A point in the union set $X(S)\cup X_{\infty}(S)$ is called \emph{cone angle singularity} of $S$ or just \emph{cone point}.
-Let us remark that the space $\widehat{S}\setminus X_{\infty}(S)$ is topologically equivalent to the surface $S$.
+We denote by ${\rm Sing}(\widehat{S})$ the set of all the finite and infinite cone angle singularities of $\widehat{S}$.
+Each element of ${\rm Sing}(\widehat{S})$ is called \emph{a cone angle singularity of} $\widehat{S}$ or just \emph{cone point}.
+We note that the space obtained from $\widehat{S}$ by removing its infinite cone angle singularities, is topologically equivalent to the surface $S$.